Comprehensive app security guaranteed from development

 When a T.A.K-protected eHealth app is downloaded from the app store and opened for the first time on a mobile device, the app first checks whether it is running in a secure environment.
 Depending on the result, the app is then either run or blocked subsequently.
 “Digital health apps make an important contribution in the detection, monitoring, treatment or alleviation of diseases.
 For this reason, as for all medical devices, important safety regulations apply to them,” says Dr. Christian Schläger, Managing Director at Build38.
 “With our T.A.K, app operators and developers have a tool that can be integrated into the app in under three minutes.
 With effective risk and threat management, abuse and manipulation by cybercriminals can be significantly minimized.”

-You can also get extensive insights into the topic of eHealth apps and their security in the podcast “Tick Tack – Time for Mobile Security” from Build38: https://build38.com/de/neuer-build38-podcast-mobile-health-security-episode-1.
+You can also get extensive insights into the topic of eHealth apps and their security in this whitepaper about Digitization in healthcare and the dangers of unsafe apps and in the podcast “Tick Tack – Time for Mobile Security” from Build38: